linguistnic/project2/README.md

 In the future, I would have liked to spend time changing some things:

-1) Removing the attack and defense values of trap and spell cards.
+1) Creating an option to display only one kind of monster.

 2) Creating a more responsive design and incorporating a lot more grid elements.